nikos-glikis/phalcon-boilerplate/README.md

 PhalconPHP a full-stack PHP framework delivered as a C-extension.
 That means incredible performance for you project.

-On the other side Symfomy 3.0. is probably a lot slower, but better engineered framework with a lot more features.
-It is developed as a set of 30 components that anyone can use separatelly on their projects.
+On the other side Symfomy 3.0. is a lot slower, but better engineered framework with a lot more features.
+It is developed as a set of 30 components that anyone can use separately on their projects.

 Where Symfony lacks: